dt-atkinson/medooze-packet-loss/README.md

 * npm install
 * node index.js

-* Open web application in Chrome (other browsers have issues)
+* Open web application (test_client/index.html) in Chrome (other browsers may have issues in regards to microphone access with this)
 * Observe packet loss statistics